isefuzz/dipri-artifacts/README.md

 # Download Magma and checkout to the version we use.
 git clone https://github.com/HexHive/magma.git
 git -C ./fuzzbench checkout v1.2
-# Download and copy integration materials into the 'fuzzers /' folder.
+# Download and copy integration materials into the 'fuzzers/' folder.
 git clone https://github.com/QRXqrx/dipri-artifacts.git
 cp -r ./dipri-artifacts/magma-integration/* ./magma/fuzzers/
 # Enter './tools/captain/' and try building fuzzers with Magma targets
 cd ./tools/captain
 FUZZER=aflplusplus_dipri_ah TARGET=libpng./build.sh
 ```

+### 3 Docker-based Reproduction of Experiments on Manually Built Targets.

+We provide docker environments for the reproduction of our experiments on fuzz targets real-world
+projects.
+We first describe the software and hardware requirements and then give out exemplified shell
+instructions.

+#### 3.1 Software and Hardware Requirements